Henderson lands second major with Evian Championship

 The Canadian, 24, claimed her first major in the 2016 Women's PGA Championship.

-Henderson finished on 17-under, edging Sophia Schubert, and said: "I'm super-excited to have my second major win."
+Henderson finished on 17-under, edging Sophia Schubert, and said: "I'm super excited to have my second major win."

 England's Charley Hull ended on 15-under and tied third in a group of five golfers, while compatriot Georgia Hall was two shots back and tied for eighth.